robsyc/MB-VAE-DTI/README.md

-# Multi-branch Variational Encoders for Drug-target Interaction Prediction (MB-VAE-DTI)
+# Multi-branch VAE for Drug-target Interaction Prediction and Target-conditioned de novo Drug Design (MB-VAE-DTI)

 A machine learning framework for the dyadic drug-target interaction (DTI) prediction problem that combines multi-branch variational autoencoders with discrete diffusion processes.
 Our architecture uniquely integrates multi-modal drug & target representations - graph structures, fingerprints, images, and SMILES for drug molecules and DNA, amino acid sequences, and functional fingerprints for proteins - for large-scale pre-training as target-conditioned discrete generation of drug candidates.